 This is a nice, quick way to get into town, but Paddington Station isn’t where most people end up staying, so you’d have to connect with the Tube from there.
 There are, however, some good hotel/B&B options around Paddington, though, so you might want to stay here to save time.

 #2 Gatwick Airport This will be the other main arrival point for most North Americans.
 From here, you can take the Gatwick Express train to Victoria Station.
-The round-trip fare is £31.60, and it’s an “any time ticket”, meaning you can take any train you want, both ways.
+The round-trip fare is £31.60, and it’s an “any time ticket“, meaning you can take any train you want, both ways.
 The trip takes about 30 minutes.
+I would again recommend that you book online and print your ticket at home.

 Victoria Station is close to many of the top tourist attractions in London (Buckingham Palace, Big Ben, Houses of Parliament) and there are a lot of hotels and B&Bs in this area, so it’s a prime place to stay.
 And if you are planning on seeing the play Wicked while you’re in town, you couldn’t be closer: the theatre is RIGHT NEXT to the station!

 #3 Stansted Airport Very few transatlantic flights arrive at Stansted, but it is the main hub for intra-European flights to the UK.
-If you are flying Ryanair or EasyJet, for example, you’ll be landing here!
+If you are flying Ryanair or easyJet, for example, you’ll probably be landing here!
 The train from here is called the Stansted Express and takes 47 minutes to reach Liverpool Street Station.
 If you book in advance online, the round-trip fare is £25.

-Liverpool Street Station has quite a few accomodation options nearby, varying from very small B&Bs to large, chain hotels, and hostels.
+Liverpool Street Station has quite a few accommodation options nearby, varying from very small B&Bs to large, chain hotels, and hostels.
 It’s a good area in which to stay, with plenty of restaurants, grocery stores and shopping.

 #4 London City Airport This airport is only used for intra-European flights, and mostly has flights going to holiday destinations.
 If you happen to land here, though, it has three things to recommend it: it’s the only airport within the City of London; it’s small and very easy to navigate to public transport; and it’s very modern and clean.
 To get into Central London from here, you take the Docklands Light Railway (DLR) for three stops to Canning Town Station, and then change to the Tube (Jubilee Line: the grey line on the map below.)
 The Jubilee Line stops at many important stations, including Westminster (Houses of Parliament, Big Ben) and Waterloo (London Eye), so it’s a good line to get you into London .